CALL: 512-795-2225

 It normally takes approximately 3 to 6 months for the fusion to occur.
 During that time you should avoid strenuous activities that might affect the fusion process.

+During the rehabilitation process it is important to recondition the muscles with exercise, stretching and aerobic conditioning.
+Your doctor will give more specific instructions during the course of your post-operative care during your office visits.
 Driving is not allowed until after your first post-op visit (Usually 7-10 days).
 Most patients are able to go up and down stairs when they go home from the hospital, though.
 Some patients may require additional assistance.

 How soon will I be able to return to work?

 Returning to work is determined individually for each patient, and is based on several factors.
 The doctor’s goal is to help you return to work as soon as you can do so safely.
 If you have a light or sedentary job or if light duty restrictions are available, then return to work could occur in 10-14 days.
 If you are able to work from home by phone, fax, and computer, very early work may be realistic.
 If your job involves heavy and strenuous manual labor, returning to work can take several months.
+Other factors that play a role in return include your overall physical condition, tolerance of pain and need for additional therapy.
+Even the best results of surgery do not mean that you will necessarily be able to return to your prior type of job.
+Some patients are advised to go through job re-education or find a lighter job for future back safety.

 How long does healing take?